 The Austrian Federal Chancellery is the government building where Federal Chancellor and some members of the government have their offices.

 The staff of the Federal Chancellery perform a wide range of tasks with great efficiency and care, thereby providing an essential support structure for the members of the national government.

-Divisions of the Austrian Federal Chancellery
+The Information about the organisation of the Austrian Federal Chancellery will be updated soon.

 Other agencies and outsourced organisations